 Day One: An Evening in Franklin County

 “You have arrived,” alerts the GPS, and so it begins.
-Settle in and settle down at your chosen accommodation then head to Hammer & Forge Brewing Company in Boones Mill where small batches of craft beer are on tap.
+Settle in and settle down at your chosen accommodation then head to Hammer & Forge Brewing Company and Franklin County Distilleries in Boones Mill where craft beer and craft cocktails are on tap.

 For dinner, consider Ippy’s, The Hub, and Ruth’s Place.
 Ippy’s offers live music in the lounge Friday and Saturday nights, and their dinner menu is robust with steak, seafood, and pasta.
 The Hub is Rocky Mount’s oldest restaurant and favorite mom-and-pop establishment.
 This is the place to be for excellent homemade pie.
 For a great burger or sandwich, head to Ruth’s Place.